As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 As part of the natural canine reproduction process, female dogs go on heat twice a year.

-If you are a first-time dog owner with a female dog that hasn’t yet been unsprayed, the period will fascinate you to the core.
+If you are a first-time dog owner with a female dog that hasn’t yet been spayed, the period will fascinate you to the core.

 No matter how guarded your dog is, male dogs will hang around your home looking for a chance to mate with the ready female.

-But how did they know she was on heat in the first place?
+But how did they know she was in heat in the first place?

 They smelled her scent, of course.
-Trust a dog to pick up scents from miles away (experts say they can smell the scent from 12 miles away).
+Trust a dog to pick up scents from up to three miles away.

-That only means one thing; a female dog on heat releases a smell.
+That only means one thing; a female dog in heat releases a smell.

 Heat Cycles in Dogs

-To best understand the whole topic of being on heat, you have to understand how the canine reproductive system works.
+To best understand the process of “being in heat“, you need to know how the canine reproductive system works.

 As soon as your doggie is ready, she will go into her first heat cycle.
 The first stage is called proestrus and it is when the dog’s body prepares for mating.